seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 * Option 1, you're good to go, the data should already be in `data/src` and src paths in `project/datasources.json` should have relative paths pointing into it.
 * Option 2, Look at `project/datasources.json` for the existing datasource paths and if your data file paths and operating system match you may be good to go.
 Try re-importing your data as below, and if it fails consider migrating to Option 1 or 3.
-* Option 3, you'll just need to symlink the `data/src` project directory to your data.
+* Option 3, if you're running a devcontainer you'll need to have made your data available in workspace by mounting it from the host operating system via docker-compose.yml (see installation tutorial) or have somehow synced or downloaded it directly to your container.
+Either way, you then just need to symlink the `data/src` directory in your project to your data.
 Make sure you point it to the right level of your data folder.
 Check the src paths in `project/datasources.json`.
 If for example the source paths start with `data/src/Data_Received/...` and your data directory is at `/Users/alex/Library/CloudStorage/Box-Box/ProjectX/Data_Received`, you want to create your symlink as such

 ```bash
 ln -s /Users/alex/Library/CloudStorage/Box-Box/ProjectX data/src
 ```

-Assuming `data/src` is now populated, you need to ensure everything is in order
+Assuming `data/src` is now populated, you need to ensure everything is in order.

 2.Reimport your data